AnsgarLichter/funny-fart/README.md

 ## Requirements for development in Android Studio
 * The app uses the android lombok package.
-Therefore you must install the plugin "Lombok".
+Therefore you must install the plugin (Lombok)[https://plugins.jetbrains.com/plugin/6317-lombok].

 ## Education